 Reporting of student achievement must be in relation to curriculum outcomes.
-Assessment information which is not related to outcomes can be gathered and reported (e.g., attendance, behaviour, general attitude, completion of homework, effort) to complement the reported achievement related to the outcomes of Workplace and Apprenticeship Mathematics 20.
+Assessment information unrelated to outcomes can be gathered and reported (e.g., attendance, behaviour, general attitude, completion of homework, effort) to complement the reported achievement related to the outcomes of Foundations of Mathematics 30.

 There are three interrelated purposes of assessment.
-Each type of assessment, systematically implemented, contributes to an overall picture of an individual student's achievement.
+Each type, systematically implemented, contributes to an overall picture of an individual student's achievement.